zxkill/jarvis-droid/README.md

               # Currently only string capturing groups are supported, but in
               # the future "number", "duration" and "date" will also be possible.
               # For the moment use "string" and then manually parse the string to
-              # number, duration or date using dicio-numbers.
+              # number, duration or date.
               type: string
     ```